 - In the fall of 2019, while on sabbatical from my pastoral responsibilities, I enrolled in graduate studies at the University of Ottawa’s Institute for the Environment.
 I completed courses in the economic, legal and scientific dimensions of the ecological crisis and related challenges of sustainability.
 Part of my rationale for doing this is to develop a deeper understanding of the connections between these fields and the theology practised and taught by communities of faith.

 - In the winter and spring of 2021 I conducted a series of interviews with leaders of Canadian, Christian denominations and humanitarian agencies.
 My goal was to better understand the obstacles and opportunities these organizations experienced with respect to engagement in environmental initiatives.
 Why, I wondered, has creation care not been higher on the agenda of many mission (or faith-based humanitarian) organizations?
 Why is it that Christian communities cannot be relied upon to publicly advocate for creation care?
 And for those Christian communities that have been active in caring for creation, I wanted to understand the ways they saw this work connecting to their faith.

-- I’ll communicate some of what I learn here on my blog.
-I will also be writing a column for the Mennonite Creation Care Network.
+- I intend to communicate some of what I am learning here on my blog.
+I also write a column for the Mennonite Creation Care Network.
 As with my other research projects, I intend to share what I learn in scholarly venues as well.